 This chapter describes how to use the Geothermal System Analyzer Module, a module that models both "hard" and "soft" costs associated with geothermal and standard HVAC systems.
 All of the calculations fundamentally are based on data provided by the designer, providing for the greatest range of flexibility and accuracy.
-The Geothermal System Analyzer Module is a major update to the GSA module found in previous versions of GLD.
+The Geothermal System Analyzer Module is a major update to the GSA module found in versions prior to GLD2014.

 When designers, architects and building owners are deciding whether or not to install a ground source heat pump system, they must consider a variety of factors including cost.
 Cost means different things to different people.
 Some think of the "hard" costs -the first costs associated with the design and installation of an HVAC system.
 Others think of lifecycle operating costs.
 In an increasingly greenfocused world, still others think of environmental costs.
-Finally, some percentage think of the "soft" costs associated with HVAC systems- the opportunity costs associated with large vs. small mechanical rooms, the varying maintenance costs associated with some types of systems, such as geothermal-cooling tower hybrid systems.
-Some of the new features in the 2014 Edition of the GSA Module include:
+Finally, some percentage think of the "soft" costs associated with HVAC systems- the opportunity costs associated with large vs. small mechanical rooms, the varying maintenance costs associated with one system vs. another, and even the water consumption costs associated with some types of systems, such as geothermal-cooling tower hybrid systems.
+Some of the new features in the 2016 Edition of the GSA Module include:

-Standard, MACRS and Bonus depreciation calculations Renewable Heat Incentive (RHI) calculations (UK market) Advanced Salvage Value calculations Subsurface Geothermal Installation cost calculations Controls cost calculations Equipment Lifecycle Replacement cost calculations Maintenance cost inflation rates Tax Credit Line Item in results tab Color Graphs An Analysis Tab with standard financial analytics
+Standard, MACRS and Bonus depreciation calculations Renewable Heat Incentive (RHI) calculations (UK market) Advanced Salvage Value calculations Subsurface Geothermal Installation cost calculations Controls cost calculations Equipment Lifecycle Replacement cost calculations Maintenance cost inflation rates Tax Credit Line Item in results tab

+Color Graphs

+An Analysis Tab with standard financial analytics

-The Geothermal System Analyzer (GSA) Module allows designers to model and estimate all of the aforementioned costs- from expected future CO_2 emissions costs to the annual and lifetime operating costs of geothermal, hybrid, and more standard HVAC systems.
+The Geothermal System Analyzer (GSA) Module allows designers to model and estimate all of the aforementioned costs- from expected future CO2 emissions costs to the annual and lifetime operating costs of geothermal, hybrid, and more standard HVAC systems.
 Furthermore, it enables decision makers to compare simultaneously the financial profiles of multiple systems.